k7n2g/dapa-blockchain/API.md

 #### Get Account History
 Fetch up to 20 history events for an account on a specific asset.

-NOTE: If no asset is provided, default is set to XELIS.
+NOTE: If no asset is provided, default is set to DAPA.

 ##### Method `get_account_history`